-COURSES CARRYING GRADUATE CREDIT (400 LEVEL) The
+COURSES CARRYING GRADUATE CREDIT (400 LEVEL).

-following courses carry graduate credit, and may be used to service various students needing additional mathematics experiences.
-It should be noted that only Mathematics 432 and 492 are on the list of approved electives for purposes of meeting the 33 hour program requirements.
+The following courses carry graduate credit and may be used to service various students needing additional mathematics experiences.
+It should be noted that only Mathematics 432 and 492 are on the list of approved electives for purposes of meeting the 33-hour Graduate Mathematics program requirements.

-Please consult the undergraduate catalogue for these course descriptions.
+Please consult the undergraduate Catalog for these course descriptions.

-MATH: 432, 433, 435, 445, 446, 450, 462, 463, 470, 472, 474,
+MATH: 432, 433, 435, 445, 446, 450, 462, 463, 470, 472, 474, 475, 470, 480, 481, 482, 483, 492, 499.

-MATHEMATICS COURSES GRANTING GRADUATE CREDIT (500 LEVEL)
+GRADUATE MATHEMATICS COURSES (500 LEVEL)

-500. FOUNDATIONS OF MATHEMATICS AND PHYSICS (Credit,
+MATH 500.
+FOUNDATIONS OF MATHEMATICS AND PHYSICS (Credit, 3 hours).

-3 hours).
 Introduces students to basic techniques of writing proofs and acquaints them with some fundamental ideas that are used throughout mathematics.
-Topics include: sets, cardinality and ordinality, first and second order predicate calculus, mathematical induction, relations and orders.
+Topics include: sets, cardinality and ordinality, first and second order predicate calculus, mathematical induction, relations, and orders.
 Foundations of Physics include formal logic, mathematics (i.e., theory), and experimentation, with the latter two in a symbiotic relation.

-Theoretical or experimental research are enabled by a universally adopted scientific method that rests on ethical conduct.
+Theoretical or experimental research is enabled by a universally adopted scientific method that rests on ethical conduct.
 Explorations of these foundations utilize the fundamental forces of nature, matter-energy, space-time, the Standard Model of particles, and the sought unification between Quantum Mechanics and General Relativity.
 Outstanding unknowns to be noted include black holes, dark matter, and dark energy.
 (Prerequisite: Consent of the instructor.)

-- 501. HISTORY OF MATHEMATICS (Credit, 3 hours).
+MATH 501.
+HISTORY OF MATHEMATICS (Credit, 3 hours).
 This course traces the historical evolution of key concepts in the following stands: number and numeration, number theory, computation, algebra, geometry, calculus, and probability and statistics.
-The emphasis is placed on the processes used by mathematicians, the nature of mathematics, and the modern K-14 curriculum as the culmination of the evolution of the concepts in history. - 530.
-ABSTRACT ALGEBRAI (Credit, 3 hours).
+The emphasis is placed on the processes used by mathematicians, the nature of mathematics, and the modern K-14 curriculum as the culmination of the evolution of the concepts in history.

+MATH 530.
+ABSTRACT ALGEBRA I (Credit, 3 hours).
 Topics covered in this course include equivalence relations, mappings, integers, and groups.
-Emphasis is placed on properties and examples. - 531.
+Emphasis is placed on properties and examples.

+MATH 531.
 ABSTRACT ALGEBRA II (Credit, 3 hours).
 Topics covered in this course include rings, integral domains, fields, polynomials over a field, and factorization.
 Emphasis is placed on properties and examples.
 (Prerequisite: Math 530.)

-533-534.
-COMPUTATIONAL LINEAR ALGEBRA I, II (Credit,
+MATH 533-534.
+COMPUTATIONAL LINEAR ALGEBRA I, II (Credit, 6 hours).

-6 hours).
 Complex numbers, theory of equations, linear equations, matrices, determinants, vector spaces, linear transformations, matrix norms, the Gram-Schmidt orthogonalization process, orthogonal polynomials, eigenvalues and eigenvectors, diagonalization, quadratic forms, positive definite matrices, non-negative matrices, applications: least square problems, differential equations; numerical linear algebra: Gaussian elimination, pivoting strategies, iterative methods, and the eigenvalue problem are covered.
 (Prerequisite: Math 364.)

-551. HIGHER GEOMETRY (Credit, 3 hours).
-This course covers absolute geometry, elements of euclidean hyperbolic, and projective geometries.
+MATH 551.
+HIGHER GEOMETRY (Credit, 3 hours).
+This course covers absolute geometry, elements of Euclidean, hyperbolic, and projective geometries.
 Also includes a discussion of the consistency of Euclid's fifth postulate.
 (Prerequisite: Consent of instructor.)

-565-566.
+MATH 565-566.
 REAL ANALYSIS I, II (Credit, 6 hours).
-Axioms of the real numbers, supremum, infinum, upper limits, lower limits, open and closed sets in Rp, compactness, the BolzanoWeierstrass and Heine-Borel Theorems, the Cantor Theorem, uniform continuity, uniform convergence, Riemann and Riemann-Stieltjes integration, and metric spaces.
+Axioms of the real numbers, supremum, infimum, upper limits, lower limits, open and closed sets in Rp, compactness, the Bolzano-Weierstrass and Heine-Borel Theorems, the Cantor Theorem, uniform continuity, uniform convergence, Riemann and Riemann-Stieltjes integration, and metric spaces.

-571-572.
+MATH 571-572.
 NUMERICAL ANALYSIS I, II (Credit, 6 hours).
 Some general principles of numerical calculation, estimating accuracy in numerical calculations, numerical uses of series, approximation of functions, numerical integration, differentiation and interpretation, differential equations, Fourier methods, optimization, Monte Carlo method, and stimulation.
 (Prerequisite: Math 370.)